JENebel/nebulang/README.md

 # Nebulang
-Small interpreted language with static types dynamic scoping.
+Small interpreted language with static types and dynamic scoping.

 <br>
 Here are some examples: